Executing a Playbook

 Specific Status SetCase

-Playbooks with a Service Trigger
+Playbooks With a Service Trigger

 Service Apps are microservices that constantly run in the background.
 Executing a Playbook that uses a Trigger Service will vary based on how you configure the Trigger Service and its corresponding Playbook Trigger.
 See Playbook Services for more information on creating Trigger Services.

-Stopping a Playbook Execution
+Stopping Playbook Executions

 You can stop Playbook executions from the Executions pane of the Playbook Designer.
 See the “Stopping a Playbook Execution” section of Playbook Executions for more information.